think41/foundation-voice-client-react/README.md

 ### 1. CAIProvider

-The `CAIProvider` component is the foundation of your PipeCat AI application, initializing the client and setting up the communication layer.
+The `CAIProvider` component is the foundation of your think41 AI application, initializing the client and setting up the communication layer.
 It accepts the following props:

 #### Props